levelupcc/level-up/_pages/getting-started/getting-started.md

 layout: content-page
 title: Getting Started with LevelUp
 author: LevelUp
-summary: The LevelUp website is a continually growing resource dedicated to sharing knowledge and experience from digital security trainers from around the world - our Getting Started guide breaks down what you'll find on LevelUp, how you can use it, and how you can help it improve.
+summary: The LevelUp website is a continually growing resource dedicated to sharing knowledge and experience from digital security trainers from around the world - start here to orient yourself with what you'll find on LevelUp, how you can use it, and how you can help it improve.
 date: 2016-06
 permalink: /getting-started
 parent: Home